kalzeo/Augmented-Fashion-Android-AR/README.md

 ## Installing and Setting Up Android Studio

-A script called ```install_android_studio.sh``` has been provided to speed up the process of installing Android Studio.
+A script called ```install_android_studio.sh``` has been provided in the helpers folder to speed up the process of installing Android Studio.
 It can be run using the following command: ```sh install_android_studio.sh```.
-Again, this must be done through terminal and may require sudo privileges.
+Again, this must be done through terminal inside the helpers directory of the project folder and may require sudo privileges.
 If the script fails at any point, then the following steps can be done manually.

 **ONLY DO THESE STEPS IF THE INSTALL SCRIPT DOES NOT WORK**